 Astrophytum myriostigma 'Onzuka'

-Astrophytum myriostigma 'Onzuka' is an attractive slow-growing cactus with a stem marked with many white spots.
-The stem is globular to cylindrical and usually has five ribs.
+Astrophytum myriostigma 'Onzuka' is an attractive slow-growing cactus with a solitary green stem heavily marked with white spots.
+The stem is globular to short cylindrical and usually has five ribs.
 The markings are very variable from plant to plant.
-Flowers are glossy yellow, funnel-shaped, and appear from the areoles at the tip of the stem.
+Flowers are glossy yellow, funnel-shaped, and appear from the areoles at the tip of the stem from spring to fall.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care